MBA Admissions Requirements

 Gaining acceptance into Marist's highly competitive Master of Business Administration program depends on a variety of factors, including undergraduate academic performance, professional work experience, GMAT or GRE scores, and an application essay.
 Critical qualifications of successful MBA applicants include the desire to excel in a challenging academic environment and the ability to communicate effectively in a virtual environment.

 New classes begin every August and January.
 Applications are accepted year round with a fall deadline of August 1 and a spring deadline of December 1.
-The Preferred December 1 deadline for January 2013 classes is approaching--- contact your admission counselor to discuss extending the deadline today.

 • A completed Graduate Admission Application (available online)

 • A $50 application fee (you may pay this online if you are completing the online application or you may send a check or money order payable to Marist College)